bsk1072/operations-task/terraform-README.md

    - Please follow the instructions to [Create AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=header_signup&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
    - Generally, AWS provides a free tier acccess with 1 year validity for first time.
 To Sign up users refer to [AWS free tier](https://aws.amazon.com/free/).
 <a name="step-3.3"></a>
-3. You must have a credentials file from your AWS account using [security credentials in the AWS Console](https://console.aws.amazon.com/iam/home?region=eu-west-1#/security_credentials).<span style="color:red">  You must sign in to access this page </span>
+3. You must have a credentials file from your AWS account using [security credentials in the AWS Console](https://console.aws.amazon.com/iam/home?region=eu-west-1#/security_credentials). **⚠ REQUIRED:**  <span style="color:red">  You must sign in to access this page </span>
    - This Above link provides you options to download the credentials excell Format.
    - Please note the credentials that need to be set in the credentials file inside the home location.
    - Now, Copy the content from inside the aws credentials file and paste it inside credentials.json file you will find in the root location of this project.
    - This will set your credentials ready to authenticate to the GCP account via API calls.
-4. Additionally, we need latest ansible server to run a small playbook which will automate the sql script executions into the psql server once environment is set.
+4. Additionally, we need latest **ansible** server to run a small playbook which will automate the sql script executions into the psql server once environment is set.
 5. This code is written in Terraform 1.1.6 environment.

 <a name="Codestructure"></a>